mattb19/Fit-Fam/README.md

     python -m flask run
 5. While keeping the backend terminal instance running, open a NEW terminal instance
-6. Navigate to the frontend folder run the following:
+6. Navigate to the frontend folder and run the following:

     npm i -g @vue/cli